ankrysm/esp32_ws2812/README.md

 To bring the wifi interface up the esptouch framework version 1 is used, you need the esptouch app on a smartphone.

+the first led in the strip is used for status display

+* white - boot up
+* yellow - search for WIFI
+* green - WIFI connected
+* blue - esptouch started
+* red - no wifi connection

 ## API

 path - description